SpacingBat3/WebCord/docs/Settings.md

 application-specific flags:

 - **`--start-minimized` or `-m`** – start WebCord minimized in tray;
-usefull when running WebCord at boot/login process;
+  usefull when running WebCord at system start;

 - **`--version` or `-v`** – display application version and exit even before *app is ready*.